Tuberculosis: Development of treatments

-Robert Koch did not believe the cattle and human tuberculosis diseases were similar, which delayed the recognition of infected milk as a source of infection.
+Robert Koch did not believe cattle and human tuberculosis were similar, which delayed the recognition of infected milk as a source of infection.
 During the first half of the 1900s, the risk of transmission from this source was dramatically reduced after the application of the pasteurization process.
-Koch announced a glycerine extract of the tubercle bacilli as a "remedy" for tuberculosis in 1890, calling it "tuberculin".
+Koch announced a glycerine extract of the tubercle bacilli as a "remedy" for tuberculosis in 1890, calling it "tuberculin."
 Although it was not effective, it was later successfully adapted as a screening test for the presence of pre-symptomatic tuberculosis.
 World Tuberculosis Day is marked on 24 March each year, the anniversary of Koch's original scientific announcement.
-When the Medical Research Council formed in Britain in 1913, it initially focused on tuberculosis research.
+When the Medical Research Council was formed in Britain in 1913, it initially focused on tuberculosis research.

 Albert Calmette and Camille Guérin achieved the first genuine success in immunization against tuberculosis in 1906, using attenuated bovine-strain tuberculosis.
 It was called bacille Calmette–Guérin (BCG).
 The BCG vaccine was first used on humans in 1921 in France, but achieved widespread acceptance in the US, Great Britain, and Germany only after World War II.

 In 1946, the development of the antibiotic streptomycin made effective treatment and cure of TB a reality.
-Prior to the introduction of this medication, the only treatment was surgical intervention, including the "pneumothorax technique", which involved collapsing an infected lung to "rest" it and to allow tuberculous lesions to heal.
+Before the introduction of this medication, the only treatment was surgical intervention, including the "pneumothorax technique", which involved collapsing an infected lung to "rest" it and to allow tuberculous lesions to heal.

-By the 1950s, mortality in Europe had decreased about 90%.
+By the 1950s, mortality in Europe had decreased by about 90%.
 Improvements in sanitation, vaccination, and other public-health measures began significantly reducing rates of tuberculosis even before the arrival of streptomycin and other antibiotics, although the disease remained a significant threat.